 Add enough cold water – 1 tbs at a time until the pastry JUST comes together, stirring with a butter or palette knife.
 Just as the mixture starts to clump go in with your hands and gently & quickly bring the clumps together into a ball.

 Place the pastry onto some cling film, pat out to form a disc & then cut the disc in half, reshape each half back into a disc.
 Wrap each half in cling & place in the fridge for at least 30 mins to allow the pastry to relax.
-If you have doubled the quantities you can cut the disc into 2.
-Place 1/2 in a labelled freezer bag & pop into the freezer & proceed with the other half as before.

 NOTE : Whilst the pastry is resting you can prepare the filling – see below.